jomartin-999/spring-boot-for-vmware-gemfire/docs/caching.md

 section](#geode-caching-provider-inline-caching-asynchronous-asynceventlistener)
 can be simplified as follows:

 Example 11.
-Using SBDG to configure Asynchronous, Write-Behind Inline Caching
+Using [spring-boot-gemfire-name] to configure Asynchronous, Write-Behind Inline Caching